devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 A Representation is an abstraction of an instruction sent to a deck to change its appearance.
 It can be turning a LED light on or off, playing a sound, or dynamically generating an iconic image and sending it for display on a deck key.

+# Variable

+A Variable is a typed value.
+A Variable maintains a list of "Variable Listener" entities that get notified whenever the value of the variable changes.
+There are mainly two types of Variables:

+- Internal Variables are variables defined and used inside Cockpitdecks
+- Simulator Variables are variables that represent a value inside the connected simulator.

 # Simulator

-## Simulator Data
+## Simulator Variable

-A Simulator Data is a variable value kept and modified in the simulator.
+A Simulator Variable is a variable value kept and modified in the simulator.
 Cockpitdecks expressed interest in receiving a notification when the value of the variable changes.
 The variable is accessed by its name.

 ## Simulator Instruction